andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

   ret
 ```

+The number of parameters are now 3 and not 7 anymore, there aren't actions that use more than 3 arguments at the moment.

-The next features in the roadmap are now full system QASan and Stack-Use-After-Return detection.
+The next features in the roadmap are Stack-Use-After-Return detection and full system QASan.

 ## References